 Limelight hydrangea

-Limelight Hydrangea is a cultivar of Hydrangea paniculata with green-white flowers that mature to a soft pink hue.
-This flowering shrub generally forms large bushes that typically measure 6-8 feet tall and wide, but there are also standard tree-form Limelight plants available.
-This cold-hardy variety can be grown in Zones 3-9, where it makes a great choice for the back of a border garden or for a flowering hedge.
+Limelight hydrangea is a cultivar of Hydrangea paniculata with green-white flowers that mature to a soft pink hue.
+This flowering shrub generally forms large bushes that typically measure 6-8 feet tall and wide, but standard tree-form Limelight plants are also available.
+This cold-hardy variety can be grown in Zones 3-9, making it a great choice for the back of a border garden or a flowering hedge.

-Limelight Hydrangea (Hydrangea paniculata ‘Zwijnenburg’) is a popular variety of panicle hydrangea known for its pale green flowers that mature to a blush pink color.
-This is a larger variety of hydrangea, with shrubs reaching 6′-8′ tall and wide when mature.
+Limelight hydrangea (Hydrangea paniculata ‘Zwijnenburg’) is a popular variety of panicle hydrangea known for its pale green flowers that mature to a blush pink color.
+This is a larger variety of hydrangea, with shrubs reaching 6- 8 feet tall and wide when mature.
 Limelight hydrangeas can also be trained into hydrangea trees when young.

 “Limelight is a great accent plant and, because it flowers on the current season’s growth, it will continue to give a reliable display even if the stems have been damaged by frost.”